-The accounting policies set out below are expected to be adopted for the year end December 31, 2011 and have been applied consistently to all periods presented in these consolidated financial statements and in preparing the opening IFRS balance sheet at January 1, 2010 for the purposes of the transition to IFRS, unless otherwise indicated.
+The accounting policies set out below are expected to be adopted for the period ended March 31, 2012 and have been applied consistently to all periods presented in these condensed interim financial statements.

 a) Cash and Cash Equivalents

 Cash and cash equivalents includes cash on hand, deposits held at call with financial institutions and other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and subject to an insignificant risk of change in value.
 For cash flow statement presentation purposes, cash and cash equivalents includes bank overdrafts.